East Patagonia, Tierra del Fuego and Strait of Magellan dispute: 18th Century

-The historian Isidoro Vázquez de Acuña argues that the territory of the settlements on the Atlantic Patagonian coast were under the jurisdiction of Chiloé.
+The historian Isidoro Vázquez de Acuña argues that the territory of the settlements on the Atlantic Patagonian coast were under the jurisdiction of Chiloé, reintegrated de iure to the Captaincy General of Chile in 1788.
 On August 13, 1793 Ambrosio O'Higgins sends an official letter to the Viceroy of Peru in which he states:

 the diligence will always be very important, and will provide the reconnaissance of the heart of those lands, their products, inhabitants and communications, how to introduce those of our possessions on this side of Chiloé with those established or that may be established in Puerto Deseado, San Julián, and Bahía Sin Fondo, points that Your Excellency knows very well and knows it is convenient for us to occupy for the security of these domains and to prevent harmful attempts by foreigners.

 The Kingdom of Chile in the map by Agustín Ibáñez y Bojons from 1800.
 A border similar to that in the Cano y Olmedilla map of 1775 can be seen on the Atlantic coast, near the 36th parallel south.

 In 1800, Spanish Army Lieutenant Colonel and First Captain of the Corps of Engineers, Agustín Ibáñez y Bojons, created a map of South America showing boundaries similar to those of the 1775 map by Cano and Olmedilla, with the difference that the Atlantic boundary of the Kingdom of Chile approaches the 36th parallel south instead of the 38th.
 Additionally, in its description reproduced in the 1942 book *Monumenta Chartographica Indiana*, written by Julio Guillén Tato for the Ministry of Foreign Affairs (Spain), it is noted that the map includes the "boundaries of the Viceroyalty of Buenos Aires", and that the map itself features the label "Fronteras de Buenos Ayres":